DIFEM: Key-points Interaction based Feature Extraction Module for Violence Recognition in Videos: Proposed Methodology

-This formula checks if each joint of interest for person 1 falls within the bounding box of person 2, counting the number of such overlaps.
 Similar to temporal dynamics, we calculate the mean number of joint overlaps across all frames in each video, along with the variance of the data-points.
 The output is a 1-D vector with 2 values.